Jain01Pulkit/NextJs/README.md

 You can define a layout by default exporting a React component from a layout.tsx file.
 That component should accept a children prop that will be populated with a child page during rendering.
 In a freshly next app page.tsx will replace the children prop in the layout file.
+## Routing Metatdata
+- Ensuring proper SEO is crucial, so nextjs has metadata API which allows you to define metadata for each page.
+- Configuring MetaData: Export a static `metadata  object`(case Sensitive) or export a dynamic `generateMetadata function` **NOTE- Both layout and page files can export metadata.
+If defined in a layout, it applies to all pages in that layout, but if defined in a page, it appies only to that page.
+Page metadata will replace layout metadata if they have same properties and when there is metadata in multiple places for the same route, they get combined**
+## Title Metadata
+- Title field in metadata has 3 object fields :
+- `absolute` - this works if u want to completely ignore the title set in the `title.template`
+- `default` - this works for every child components if they don't have the title defined.
+- `template` - this appends the child components title with the defined in the parent page.

+## Link Component
+- This as in react helps us to move to other components with the help of href prop.
+- There is a replace prop which helps us to move to the homepage instead of the last visited route.
+- To naviagte to another route, use `useRouter()` hook from `next/navigation` by using the push method inside it.

+## Templates
+- Templates are similar to layouts in that they wrap each child layout or page.
+- But with templates when a user navigates between routes that share a template  a new instance of the comonent is mounted.
+DOM elements are recreated, state is not preserved and effects are re-synchronized.
+- A Template can be defined by exporting a default React component from a template.tsx file.
+- Similar to layouts, templates also should accept a children prop which will render the nested segments in the route.

+## Loading
+- With Loading file you can display the loading state as soon as user navigates to a new route.
+- For this , just add a file named loading.tsx in the designated folder where you want the loading to show.
+Loading will work for all page.tsx and its nested childrens.
 ## Getting Started

 First, run the development server: